 Cylindropuntia is a genus of cacti naturally found mostly in Mexico, though they also exist in parts of the U.S. Commonly called chollas, these plants grow free-standing in desert conditions and their spiky limbs often achieve a warped, twisted beauty.

 However, Cylindropuntia plants can work well when grown together, especially because of the weird aesthetic charm that these plants can have; for instance, C. bigelovii, or the teddy bear cholla, has such soft-looking yellow spines that it resembles a stuffed animal!
-(Not that you’d be advised to give them a hug.)
+(Not that you’d be advised to hug them.)
 This is just one of about thirty species of chollas, and like many other species in its genus, the teddy bear cholla tends to drop its stems frequently to encourage further propagation.

 Cacti themselves are a somewhat acquired taste, and even with the family chollas can be hard to love because their spines have a special propensity to stick in anything that comes close.
 Nonetheless, lots of these plants are cultivated by cactus gardeners for their odd beauty, and like an ornery dog, you might eventually find something to love about chollas.

 Note, however, that there exists some taxonomic confusion regarding this genus; initially, these plants were considered part of Opuntia, but they’ve since been separated since their stems take on a different shape.
 Make sure, if you’re interested in these plants, that you know what you’re getting.